mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 Read and write statistics are aggregated based on mount points.
 Most of the production workloads use high performance network file systems which are mounted on compute nodes at specific mount points.
-Different may offer different QoS, IOPS capabilities and hence, it is beneficial to expose the IO stats on per mountpoint basis instead of aggregating statistics from different types of file systems.
+Different filesystems may offer different QoS, IOPS capabilities and hence, it is beneficial to expose the IO stats on per mountpoint basis instead of aggregating statistics from different types of file systems.
 It is possible to configure CEEMS exporter to provide a list of mount points to monitor at runtime.